jcaroles/resume/README.md

 # Attached herewith is my Resume for your perusal.
-Thank you so much for time! :)
+Thank you so much for your time! :)